 Under certain circumstances, temporary enrollment may be permitted.
 In such cases, parents will be notified about documentation required to establish permanent enrollment.

-Students enrolling from another school must have an official transcript from their previous school in order to have credits transferred.
+Students enrolling from another school must have an official transcript from their previous school to have credits transferred.
 Counselors will assist in obtaining the transcript if not presented at the time of enrollment.
-New students eighteen (18) years of age or older are not required to be accompanied by a parent when enrolling.
-When residing with a parent, these students are encouraged to include the parents in the enrollment process.
-When conducting themselves in school, adult students have the responsibilities of both student and parent.